galapogos/Taidii-Diibear-Vulnerabilities/README.md

 This repository describes 3 vulnerabilities that were discovered in the Taidii Diibear Android application v2.4.0 and all its derivatives (com.taidii.diibear.\*).
 While not tested on other versions, the vulnerability likely exists in versions 2.4.0 and lower.

-The vulnerability was responsibly disclosed to Taidii, who has since remediated the vulnerability in v2.5.0.
+The vulnerability was responsibly disclosed to Taidii, who has acknowledged and remediated the vulnerabilities in v2.5.0.
 The vulnerabilities were filed as CVE-2020-35454, CVE-2020-35455 and CVE-2020-35456 after responsible disclosure to Taidii.

 ### Vulnerability disclosure timeline
 25 Nov 2020 - Emailed service@taidii.com to request for appropriate contact for vulnerability disclosure, with no response.